makerfactoryio/docs/docs/development-boards/esp32/microphone.md

 You need 6 jumpers to use the microphone connected to the board.
 The microphone can also be broken out of the board and can then be connected to the board by 6 cables.

+!!!
+Info
+    **Required libraries**

+    In order to use the component you need the library "i2s.h".
+The latest version can be downloaded from the GitHub repository ([download here](https://github.com/espressif/esp-idf/blob/master/components/driver/include/driver/i2s.h)).

 ## Sample project

 An example project for the Arduino IDE can be downloaded: **I2S_Microphone_Speaker.ino** ([download here](../../source/esp32/Microphone/I2S_Microphone_Speaker.ino)).